-The service is committed to upholding standards and takes all concerns seriously.
+The Service is committed to upholding standards and takes all concerns seriously.
 Disciplinary cases and any allegations of wrongdoing are investigated in accordance with the Service's Discipline Handbook.
-The Service intends to recruit a dedicated grievance and discipline officer.
+The Service has now recruited two Discipline and Grievance Officers, ensuring allegations are promptly and professionally investigated.

-A Welsh Language Standards Annual Report is published on the Authority's website detailing the Authority's compliance with the Standards.
+Welsh Language Standards Monitoring report 23-24 is published on the Authority's website detailing the Authority's compliance with the Standards.

-As part of our commitment to the Welsh language, all new members of staff are required to achieve a minimum of Level 2 Welsh language skills.
+As part of our commitment to the Welsh language, all new members of staff are required to achieve a minimum of Level 2 Welsh language skills and Level 3 upon promotion.